 - Guidance for Permission to Officiate in the Diocese of Guildford

 The Clergy On-call Registry provides clergy to cover for Sunday duty in parishes across the Diocese.
-Please contact Revd Dr Jack Mulder, The Registrar, if you would like to request a Clergy On-Call for your parish or are a retired clergy who is willing to go on to the register.
+Please contact the Registrar if you would like to request a Clergy On-Call for your parish or are a retired clergy who is willing to go on to the register.